jasoncortella/AirBnB_clone/README.md

 ##### Command Interpreter
 ---
 #### Description
 ##### The command interpreter will be used in subsequent AirBnb projects to manage objects in our classes.
-In this case, we want to be able to do the following:
+This console will allow us to do the following:
   *  Create new objects
   *  Retrieve an object
   *  Do operations on an object